graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

 Just use SSF normally to run/deploy this example.\

-- This example uses Hugging Face hub features, you may want to log in with the Hugging Face CLI beforehand or by setting the environment variable `HUGGING_FACE_HUB_TOKEN`.
+- This example uses Hugging Face Hub features.
+To use this example you will either need to be logged in with the Hugging Face CLI or have set set the environment variable `HUGGING_FACE_HUB_TOKEN`.
-- This example does not support grpc (do not use it with `--api grpc`)
+- This example does not support gRPC (do not use it with `--api grpc`)
 - This example does not support replication (do not use `--replicate-application` or `--replicate-server`)

 # API
 The main app `WhisperFTApplication` inherits from `FineTuningInterface` which defines a specific API.

-This interface allows you to build a single endpoint relying on 1 input parameters and 1 output: `task`(input) and `response`(output)
+This interface allows you to build a single endpoint relying on one input parameter and one output parameter: `task`(input) and `response`(output).
-They must be defined in SSF config file `config.yaml`:
+They must be defined in the SSF config file `config.yaml`:

 ```yaml
 endpoints: